def

 Briefly

-’s record-based styling.
+Section titled “Briefly”tw.def is a powerful utility that combines the flexibility of clsx for conditional classes with tailwindest’s record-based styling.
 It merges class lists and style objects into a single, deduplicated class name string.

 1. Type definition

 Section titled “1.
-Type definition”;(classList: ClassList<ClassLiteral>, ...styleList: Array<StyleType>) => string
+Type definition”;(classList: ClassList<ClassLiteral>, ...styleList: Array<StyleType>) => string2.
+Spec

 Section titled “2.
 Spec”Parameters